Jsarde/OpenWeather-pipeline/README.md

 # OpenWeather-pipeline
-ETL pipeline using OpenWeather API
+ETL pipeline with Airflow and AWS using OpenWeather API